Taraxa-project/taraxa-node/README.md

 This makes sure your codebase is up-to-date.
 Please resolve any conflicts you may find.  :)

-Before filing pull request, please do:
+Before filing pull request, please run `run_test` build target e.g.

-`make run_test`
+`cmake -Bbuild && cmake --build build --target run_test`

 and make sure all test are passed! :)